sunnysideup/silverstripe-easy-coding-standards/README.md

 start with
-`composer global require sunnysideup/easy-coding-standards:dev-master`
+`composer global require sunnysideup/easy-coding-standards:dev-master` `composer global update`

 then add path to `~/.bash_rc` (or otherwise):
 `PATH=~/.composer/vendor/bin:$PATH`

 then you should be able to run it from anywhere...

 # How to use:

 From project root, run:
  - `vendor/bin/php-lint`
    - lints app/src
  - `vendor/bin/php-bugfix`
    - checks app/src for bugs
  - `vendor/bin/php-git-commit-lint`
    - runs the above commands,